shanesturrock/bioit/docs/Installation.md

     yum -y install wget

-You should not install EPEL `R-core` on this system so do the following to remove it if it is already installed:
+You should not install EPEL `R-core or bowtie` on this system so do the following to remove it if it is already installed:

     yum remove R-core

-To prevent `R-core` being installed from EPEL edit `/etc/yum.repos.d/epel.repo` and add the following line after the `gpgcheck=1` for the `[epel]` section:
+To prevent `R-core or bowtie` being installed from EPEL edit `/etc/yum.repos.d/epel.repo` and add the following line after the `gpgcheck=1` for the `[epel]` section:

-    exclude=R-core
+    exclude=R-core bowtie

 If you try the following you should now get an error that there's no package available: